 To request a chaplain, please call the Spiritual Care Department directly at 617-726-2220.

 When you are in the hospital, ask your nurse to contact us, or call us directly at 6-2220.

 The Spiritual Care Department at Mass General for Children provides spiritual care for patients, families and staff of all faiths and for those with no specific religious affiliation.

 Spiritual Care support is available to people of all faiths and those with no religious affiliation.
-Chaplains serve as members of the interdisciplinary care team working closely with nurses, physicians, palliative care, social workers, child life specialists and others.
-A chaplain is available 24 hours a day.
-The pediatric chaplain is available Monday-Friday during daytime hours.
+Spiritual Care Providers serve as members of the interdisciplinary care team working closely with nurses, physicians, palliative care, social workers, child life specialists and others.
+A Spiritual Care Provider is available 24 hours a day.
+The pediatric Spiritual Care Provider is available Monday-Friday during daytime hours.

 - Child/family raises spiritual questions

 - Request for sacraments, prayer and religious ritual